 Major guidelines from the United States generally recommend universal, rather than selective/risk-based screening at 24 to 28 weeks' gestation (Table 2).
 Guidelines differ with respect to the number of tests and the diagnostic criteria applied.
-The Endocrine Society46 recommends a one-step approach using the IAPSG thresholds21 (also adopted by the World Health Organization in 201347), while the American Diabetes Association8 recommends either one-step (using IADPSG criteria) or two-step (using CC criteria) screening, and the American College of Obstetricians and Gynecologists7 and National Institutes of Health48 recommend a two-step approach using the CC or NDDG thresholds.
+The Endocrine Society recommends a one-step approach using the IAPSG thresholds (also adopted by the World Health Organization in 2013), while the American Diabetes Association recommends either one-step (using IADPSG criteria) or two-step (using CC criteria) screening, and the American College of Obstetricians and Gynecologists and National Institutes of Health recommend a two-step approach using the CC or NDDG thresholds.
 The American College of Obstetricians and Gynecologists has stated that one rather than two abnormal values on the OGTT may be used with the CC or NDDG criteria.

-A 2014-15 survey of members of the Society for Maternal-Fetal Medicine found that 90.6 percent of respondents recommend a two-step screening approach, with the most common screening test the 140 mg/dL OGCT (39% vs. 24% and 37% using 130 and 135 mg/dL, respectively), and the most common diagnostic test the OGTT (83%) based on two abnormal values using CC criteria.49 Practitioners in the Western United States were more likely to use a one-step approach (24% vs. 4-6% in other regions).
-These figures differ somewhat from a previous (2004) survey, which found that nearly 60 percent of American College of Obstetricians and Gynecologists fellows used the NDDG criteria.50 Data on current practices are limited, but several U.S. studies have evaluated outcomes before and after adoption of the IADPSG one-step screening criteria, suggesting that this approach is being considered in various regions of the country.51-54 During a very large (n = 23,792) recently completed multicenter trial in the United States comparing screening with one-step IADPSG vs. two-step CC strategies (but allowing for providers and patients to "opt out" of one to receive an alternative test), a greater proportion of women and their care providers preferred the two-step approach.55
+A 2014-15 survey of members of the Society for Maternal-Fetal Medicine found that 90.6 percent of respondents recommend a two-step screening approach, with the most common screening test the 140 mg/dL OGCT (39% vs. 24% and 37% using 130 and 135 mg/dL, respectively), and the most common diagnostic test the OGTT (83%) based on two abnormal values using CC criteria.
+Practitioners in the Western United States were more likely to use a one-step approach (24% vs. 4-6% in other regions).
+These figures differ somewhat from a previous (2004) survey, which found that nearly 60 percent of American College of Obstetricians and Gynecologists fellows used the NDDG criteria.
+Data on current practices are limited, but several U.S. studies have evaluated outcomes before and after adoption of the IADPSG one-step screening criteria, suggesting that this approach is being considered in various regions of the country.
+51-54 During a very large (n = 23,792) recently completed multicenter trial in the United States comparing screening with one-step IADPSG versus two-step CC strategies (but allowing for providers to "opt out" of one to receive an alternative test), a greater proportion of care providers used the two-step approach, particularly for women they thought were at high-risk, because the lack of need for fasting (and thus a subsequent visit) was thought to improve the likelihood of their patients completing at least one screen.